 If visiting during the summer, look for accommodations with rooftop pools.
 This will keep the kids entertained on days that you just want to stay in for a bit.

 Guggenheim Museum is almost synonymous to Bilbao.
 If there is only one thing you must do in the city because you have very limited time, then it has to be to see Guggenheim.
 The museum is as interesting as its exhibits.
 Jeff Koons’ massive “Puppy” that welcomes visitors at the entrance of the museum is an instant hit for the kids and the kids-at-heart.
 Another attraction to lookout for is Frank Gehry’s undulating building.
 It is breathtaking.
+Due to these facts and more, Bilbao is one of the best cities in Spain to visit with kids and simply one of the best Spanish cities to spend some time getting to know.

 Best time to visit Bilbao